 }

-and inside that, let’s create a file called actions.test.js
+.
+Inside that, create a file called actions.test.js

 .

-We will get started with the synchronous action creators, which are simply pure functions which take some data and return an action object.
-We should check that given the necessary arguments, the action creator returns the correct action.
-Let’s demonstrate this with a test for the selectSubreddit
+Synchronous action creators are pure functions that take some data and return an action object.
+Your test should check that given the necessary arguments, the action creator returns the correct action.
+You can demonstrate this with a test for the selectSubreddit

 const expectedAction = {